 Kevin Hart Ousted as 2019 Oscar Host

-Less than two days after being named host of the 2019 Oscars ceremony, comedian Kevin Hart is forced to step down
+Less than two days after being named host, comedian Kevin Hart has stepped down from the 2018 Oscars

 12/8/18, 5:16 pm EST